dai-shi/waku/README.md

 #### Segment routes

-Pages can also render a segment route (e.g., `/blog/[slug]`).
+Pages can also render a segment route (e.g., `[slug].tsx`) marked with brackets.

 The rendered React component automatically receives a prop named by the segment (e.g, `slug`) with the value of the rendered segment (e.g., `'introducing-waku'`).

 If statically prerendering a segment route at build time, a `staticPaths` array must also be provided.

 ```tsx
 // ./src/pages/blog/[slug].tsx